MALA: Cross-Domain Dialogue Generation with Action Learning: Experiments

 \subsection{Discussions}

 We first study the effects of each stage in MALA in cross-domain dialogue generation.
-We compare MALA-(S1/S2/S3) with fine-tuned LaRL under different dialogue proportion in target domain.
+We compare MALA-(S1/S2/S3) with fine-tuned LaRL under different dialogue proportions in the target domain.
 The results are shown in Fig. \ref{target-restau} and \ref{target-taxi}.
 We can see that the performance gain of MALA is largely attributed to stage-III when using \textit{restaurant} as target domain, while attributed to stage-II using \textit{taxi} as target.
-This is largely because there are many shared actions between \textit{taxi} and \textit{train} domains, many utterance-action pairs learned by action alignment at stage-II already capture the underlying intentions of system utterances.
+This is largely because there are many shared actions between the \textit{taxi} and \textit{train} domain, and thus many utterance-action pairs learned by action alignment at stage-II already capture the underlying intentions of utterances.
 On the other hand, since \textit{restaurant} does not have many shared actions across domains, MALA relies more on the similarity prediction network to provide supervision at stage-III.

-Last, we study the effects of semantic latent action in both joint training and cross-domain generation settings.
-To investigate how pointwise measure $\mathcal{L}_{\text{PT}}$ and pairwise measure $\mathcal{L}_{\text{PR}}$ contribute to capturing utterance intentions, we compare the results of MALA without pointwise loss (MALA$\setminus$PT), and without pairwise loss (MALA$\setminus$PR) under varying size of dialogue state annotations.
+Lastly, we study the effects of semantic latent actions in both the joint training and the cross-domain generation setting.
+To investigate how pointwise measure $\mathcal{L}_{\text{PT}}$ and pairwise measure $\mathcal{L}_{\text{PR}}$ contribute to capturing utterance intentions, we compare the results of MALA without pointwise loss (MALA$\setminus$PT), and without pairwise loss (MALA$\setminus$PR) under varying sizes of dialogue state annotations.
 The results of multi-domain joint training under Entity-F1 on SMD are shown in Fig. \ref{state-mul}.
-We can see that both pointwise and pairwise measure are both important.
-For example, when using 55\% of state annotations, encoding pointwise and pairwise measure bring 5.9\% and 8.0\% improvements, respectively.
+We can see that both pointwise and pairwise measure are important.
+For example, when using 55\% of state annotations, encoding pointwise and pairwise measure bring 5.9\% and 8.0\% improvement, respectively.
 For cross-domain generation results shown in Fig. \ref{state-target}, we can find that these two measures are essential to obtain semantic latent actions in the target domain.